Insomnia there is help available

 The Risk Factors

 Insomnia is actually an important issue and one that isn’t talked about nearly enough.
 A chronic lack of adequate sleep places you at risk for a staggeringly wide array of health conditions.
-Here are a just a few to chew on:
+Here are just a few to chew on:

 - Heart disease